-When Laura found refuge in Long Beach, California she saw an overwhelming population of other refugees unknowingly suffering through their day to day life–many do not realize their unhealthy tendencies are a result of traumatic experiences.
+When Laura found refuge in Long Beach, California, she found an overwhelming population of other refugees unknowingly suffering through their day to day lives.
+Many of them did not realize their unhealthy tendencies were a result of traumatic experiences.

-Knowing our ancestors have the wisdom and guidance our community needs, MAYE was cultivated by looking back to our roots.
+Knowing our ancestors have the wisdom and guidance our community needs, MAYE was created and cultivated by looking back to our roots.

-The MAYE Center is here to help those in our community cultivate self-healing, resiliency, and wellness through proven, culturally sensitive, and environmentally healthy means.
+The MAYE Center is here to help those in our community to cultivate self-healing, resiliency and wellness through proven, culturally sensitive and environmentally healthy means.

-is to make tools and knowledge of self-healing available to our members in hopes of empowering the community. and show those who may be struggling that positive energy is just a MAYE Center away.
+is to make tools and knowledge of self-healing available to our members in the hope of empowering the community. and to show those who may be struggling, positive energy is just a MAYE Center away.

-Fleeing from the Genocide, refugees came by boat to the west coast of the United States.
-Long Beach, CA is where many survivors found home; some even found family they did not know were still alive.
-Located in Cambodia Town in Long Beach, CA, The MAYE Center promotes self-healing in the community which paves the way for health of mind, body, and spirit through generations to generation.
+Fleeing from the Genocide, refugees came by boat, arriving in Long Beach, California.
+Many survivors found a home and miraculously, some even found family they did not know were still alive.
+Located in Cambodia Town in Long Beach, The MAYE Center promotes self-healing in the community, paving the way for health of mind, body and spirit as a continuum from generation to generation.
 For the past few years, the MAYE Center has been working with Cambodian health professionals to create a holistic integrated health system in Long Beach.